- What is rheumatoid arthritis?

 - C-reactive protein (CRP)

-Good to know: The presence of anti-CCP antibodies in the blood indicates that a person with RA may be more likely to develop severe symptoms, requiring more intensive treatment.
+Good to know: The presence of anti-CCP antibodies in the blood indicates that a person may be more likely to develop severe RA, requiring more intensive treatment.

 Q: Osteoarthritis vs. rheumatoid arthritis - what is the difference?